earlmckay/susi-radio/README.md

  - 1 x Rotarry encoder KY-040
  - 1 x Resistor 10kΩ

-80% of the components can be purchased from reichelt.de (Preconfigured shopping cart: [Gusi Radio](https://www.reichelt.de/my/1832192 "Gusi Radio")).
+80% of the components can be purchased from reichelt.de (Preconfigured shopping cart: [Susi Radio](https://www.reichelt.de/my/1832192 "Gusi Radio")).
 The screws and the GPIO edge are not included.

 The 3D data can be downloaded [here](https://www.thingiverse.com/thing:4823464 "Thingiverse").